My July fall foliage outlook

 Things that may invalidate this or vary the results…

 So my outlook is good but guarded.
 We should have a long season of fall colors but there may be less “peak” fall foliage found and more green mixed in with the colors you do find.
-(Not always a bad thing)Jeff "Foliage" Folger To purchase a print visit my Purchase Prints page and check for discounts You can also visit my Fine Art Gallery websites
+(Not always a bad thing)Jeff "Foliage" Folger You can purchase images by visiting my Fine Art Gallery websites

 - My Gallery on Fine Art America